 Color in the Shade Garden

 Most of these examples are from my garden.
 A massive, old walnut tree casts heavy shade on this part of the garden, so, instead of battling poor soil and tree roots, I place all the flowering accent plants in containers.
 With just an hour or two of late afternoon sun, it’s perfect for the impatiens (pink) and dwarf salvia (red).

 Further back in the garden, the ferns are thriving.
-We don’t really think of these as colourful, but they really light up with some dappled sunshine.
+We don’t really think of these as colorful, but they really light up with some dappled sunshine.

-Potato vine is a favourite for container gardening.
+Potato vine is a favorite for container gardening.
 Here, combined with some gorgeous petunias by Proven Winners, they thrive in partial sun.

 I also keep fuchsias in hanging pots in the shade garden.
 They do not like to dry out, and placement out of direct sun helps keep the soil moist.

-Another non-flowering option for colour in a shade garden is heucheras (shown below in front of the hostas).
-There are so many gorgeous colours these days including golden yellows, bright greens, oranges, and reds.
+Another non-flowering option for color in a shade garden is heucheras (shown below in front of the hostas).
+There are so many gorgeous colors these days including golden yellows, bright greens, oranges, and reds.
 I would have hundreds of them if I could.

-Even one pot of colourful flowers is enough to transform a plain, shade garden area.
+Even one pot of colorful flowers is enough to transform a plain, shade garden area.
 And, good news, there are plenty more than I have listed here.

 ~Melissa the Empress of Dirt ♛